-I was going through my DVD collection, trying to find some really top-tier movie that my friend had not seen and we came upon Leon: The Professional, a great choice.
+I was going through my DVD collection, trying to find some really top-tier movie that my friend had not seen, and we came upon Leon: The Professional, a great choice.
 It is really hard to go wrong with one of the best movies ever filmed.
 To say that this masterpiece is criminally underrated and underappreciated just states the obvious.
-Leon was filmed in an era where acting still counted and in this film you had no less than three Oscar-worthy performances in one film, and the best performance came from an 11-year-old girl in her film debut.
+Leon was filmed in an era where acting still counted and in this film, you had no less than three Oscar-worthy performances in one film, and the best performance came from an 11-year-old girl in her film debut.

 Leon: The Professional is an English-language French film written and directed by Luc Besson.
 Like many foreign made films, Leon suffered from the inevitable editing for the dumbed-down American audience, but fortunately, the International Version is widely available and the 25 critical minutes are restored to the film.
-These extra minutes were essential as they provide the very essence of the story, i.e. the love between two damaged and needy individuals.
+These extra minutes were essential as they provided the very essence of the story, i.e. the love between two damaged and needy individuals.
 The ironic tragedy of the cut was that the extra footage totally transforms this great film into a magnificent work of art, not the sleazy and inappropriate soft-core porn that it was perceived to be by unsophisticated American test audiences.

 Leon was a hit man, an assassin, a Cleaner and the first 10-minute action sequence showed just how good he was, to almost the point of absurdity.
 Outside of his work, however, Lean was almost totally isolated from other humanity, leading a barren and quiet life of sleepless solitude.
 This all abruptly changed when Mathilda came knocking at his door, violently displaced from her own dysfunctional nightmare of a family by an even more sinister force in the form of a corrupt DEA official and his gang of goons.
 After almost unbearable tension, Leon opened the door to the desperate woman-child and his life was forever changed.
 From this point forward, the movie was a beautiful work of art, a carefully crafted and masterfully done study of love, hate, white-hot passion for revenge and the relationship that was built between this deadly hit man and this woman in a little girl’s body.